jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 # [fit] __*10*__ Dave Abrahams
 # [fit] __*10*__ Chris Lattner

-^Authors or co-authors
-4 are apple, 1 non-apple!
+^4 are apple, 1 non-apple!
 Erica: written as many as Doug + Joe
 *Not all accepted
 Even rejections are influential, means idea was explored